1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 # Python implementation dependent

-array; do not pass the cnt array dimension.
+array.
+Do not pass the cnt array dimension.

 Several XCLIB functions use a ''double'' array parameter, such as